AmelieHeinrich/AmelieHeinrich/README.md

-<h1 align="center">Hi, I'm Amélie.</h1>
+<h1 align="center">Hi, I'm Amélie (she/any).</h1>

 # 👩🏻‍💻 About Me

 💡  17 year old french programmer.\
-🎓 I'm currently studying at the Epitech school in Paris.\
+🎓 I'm currently studying at the Epitech engineering university in Paris.\
 ✍️ In my free time, I enjoy playing games.\
-👩🏻‍💻 I like core game engine programming, graphics programming, shader art, working with post processing, and making apps and games for consoles.\
+👩🏻‍💻 I like core game engine programming, graphics programming, shader art, and making apps and games for consoles.\
-💡 My favorite languages are C and Odin, but I have experiences in other low level languages.
+💡 My favorite languages are C and C++, but I have experiences in other low level languages, like Odin and a bit of Rust.
+🛠 I have experience with technologies like DirectX 11 and 12, Vulkan, OpenGL, as well as console development such as the PS5 or Switch homebrew.

 ![Stats](https://github-readme-stats-eight-theta.vercel.app/api?username=AmelieHeinrich&show_icons=true&theme=algolia&include_all_commits=true&count_private=true)\
 ![Top Languages](https://github-readme-stats-eight-theta.vercel.app/api/top-langs/?username=AmelieHeinrich&layout=compact&langs_count=8&theme=algolia)